COS301-SE-2020/Project-Tree/README.md

 The project entails the development of a project management system.
 The system represents a project visually as a tree structure, with each “leaf” being a project task, and each branch being a task dependency.
 The core idea of the system is to allow for all task dependencies to be captured accurately and clearly, to ensure effective project management.

+## Contact us

+thebteam.project@gmail.com

+## Latest

+Project-Tree mobile is now available on iOS!
+Please send us an email if you would like to download and use our application on your iOS device and we will send you the link.

 ## Links

 | Document                      | Links                                                                                                                        |